-3. ANNEXES
+6. ANNEXES

-Annexes to the Application Form:
+Annexes mandatory to be submitted together with the Application Form:

-Annex 1.
-Project statement

-- Annex 2.
+- Annex 1.
+Project statement - Annex 2.
 Project partner statement - Annex 3.
 State-aid self-assessment - Annex 4.
 Declaration on free availability of project results - Annex 5.
-Declaration of the empowered bodies regarding the availability of own resources
+Declaration of the empowered bodies regarding the availability of own resources - Annex 6.
+Owner declaration (only for infrastructure and works projects)

-Annexes to the Applicant's Guide:
+Annexes to the Applicant's Guide, for information purposes: